centerforbiophotonics/tao_barcode_scanner_2/README.md

-# README
+# TAO Barcode Scanner

 ![flow chart](diagram.png?raw=true)

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This project provides front end client designed to handle the tracking of attendance at events by means of barcode scans.
+It both serves a react.js app to the browser, and also acts as an intermediary between the client and a remote server that is intended to have access to any needed data.

+Dependancies:

-* Ruby version
+* Ruby 2.4.1

+* Rails 5.2.0

-* System dependencies
+* Yarn

-* Configuration
+* Webpacker

-* Database creation
+* httparty (gem)

-* Database initialization
+* barby (gem)

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* chunky_png (gem)

-* ...
+* pdfkit (gem)

+* A modern web browser (recommendations: Chrome, Safari, or Firefox)

+Deployment instructions: